We always learned this the expensive way.

-Do you know that none of the European suppliers test to A1 ringwaves because they have no attenuation only MOVs or spark gaps.
-Hard to compare no warranty statement to our 25 year free replacement for any electrical anomaly.
+Do you know that none of the European suppliers tests to A1 ring waves because they have no frequency attenuation but only MOVs or spark gaps?
+Hard to compare no warranty statement to our 25-year free replacement for ANY electrical anomaly.

 Otherwise, why buy it?

 A lesson to learn; Putrajaya spent millions of Ringgit to replace the damaged xxxx brand SPD after their 1 year warranty expired, instead of an investment to...

 Reduce Electrical Maintenance Overhead

 They now have to budget $millions for SPDs replacement and if the cost was the primary budget concern, the low initial cost has escalated into a higher yearly maintenance budget many times over the initial cost.

 Another surge protective device (SPD) design that is offered by several manufactures is known as a modular design.
 Modular designs include parts that can be replaced in the field.
 The most common replaceable module version is a metal box with replaceable surge components housed in a smaller 'plug in' plastic box.

 In an SPD, the most commonly used surge suppression component is a MOV (metal oxide varistor).
 The MOV becomes a conductive component when the voltage across it exceeds a certain level known as the maximum continuous operating voltage (MCOV).
 Once the voltage exceeds MCOV, the current is allowed to flow through the MOV, which then passes the surge to the ground (Earth).
 For 'modular type' SPD, the MOVs are built into these plastic boxes that are available for easy field replacement if the internal MOV was damaged.